chaosim/gulp-twoside/README.md

 #### pathMap
 if the hashkey (generated as above) is an entry of pathMap, then the hashMap[hashkey] will become the real module hash key.

+an option can be set in pathMap:

+only_wrap_for_browser: true: wrapped file will work normally in browser, but not work in nodejs.

 See the source code for more information.